Chart-r/chartr/README.md

 ## Get User

-GET: /user/:id
+GET: /user/:email

 Params:

-    uid: The uid of the user to get
+    email: The email of the user to get

+Notes:
+ - If there are no users that match the email, it will return an empty list []

 ## Post User